-The FDA has cleared our Investigational New Drug ("IND") submission for a Phase 2 trial in patients with AdvSM, now known as APEX, which was initiated in the second quarter of 2021.
+The FDA has cleared our Investigational New Drug ("IND") submission for a Phase 2 trial in patients with AdvSM, known as APEX, which was initiated in the second quarter of 2021.
 We expect to report preliminary data from patients treated in the APEX trial in the first half of 2022.
-Following recent positive interactions with FDA, we remain on track and expect to initiate a clinical trial in Non-AdvSM patients, known as SUMMIT, in the second half of 2021.
+Following recent positive interactions with FDA, we have initiated a clinical trial in Non-AdvSM patients, known as SUMMIT, in the fourth quarter of 2021.
 By monitoring relevant biomarkers of disease activity, including levels of serum tryptase, we expect to rapidly assess bezuclastinib activity in SM patients.